 The structural bodywork component of Hellerwork is systematic, following a series of 11-sessions.
 Each session has a focus on achieving alignment in a certain area of the body, with the overarching goal of supporting the whole body.
 In a session the client may experience hands on work in various positions on the table, sitting, standing, and in movement.

 The client also receives movement lessons that focus on integrating the newly achieved pattern, and exploring new possibilities for self expression through movement.
 Movement education in Hellerwork is integrated at every level of the work to help clients understand their patterns and to embody new ways of being and moving through the world.

 During the session I work with the client in a process called somatic dialogue.
 This dialogue supports the client in developing a deeper mind-body connection.
 Simply, it helps one become aware of how their thoughts, feelings and beliefs affect their body, and how their body affects their thoughts, feelings, and beliefs.
 It gives the client the opportunity to ground emotions in the body, and to explore what emotions underlay physical sensations.

-Learn more about the series of eleven sessions and the benefits they offer below or visit the Hellerwork website for more detailed information including research, articles, and videos.
+You can learn more about the series of eleven sessions and the benefits they offer below or visit the Hellerwork website for more detailed information including research, articles, and videos.